 She remembers her parents’ surprise when they received a call from her school, telling them there was something wrong with their otherwise bright daughter and she was lagging behind.

-Dyslexia and attention deficit hyperactivity disorder (ADHD) were making it difficult for her to pursue her academic passions.
+Dyslexia and attention deficit hyperactivity disorder (ADHD or ADD) were making it difficult for her to pursue her academic passions.
 But after years of hard work, the Wellesley College economics and English major has vaulted past many of her peers and will find herself at Britain’s Oxford University next year as a Rhodes Scholar studying English and modern history.